Shared Anchor Load Resolution & Capacity Verification

 Suction pile failure mechanisms including uplift, sliding, and rotational modes under combined loading

-Figure 10 – Failure mechanisms.
+Figure 10 – Vertical failure mechanisms.

 Engineering Interpretation